DEMONICCA/Sound-Unleashed/README.md

 > - This module is used at your own risk.
 The developer is not responsible for any damage that may result from the installation or use of this module.
 > - This module changes sensitive system settings.
 Make sure you understand the changes made before installing it.
 > - Use this module at your own risk.
 Misconfiguration may cause problems such as bootloop or system instability.
-> - Modifying the `build.prop` file is sensitive and risky, especially on devices with protected system partitions.
-Make sure your device supports mounting `/system` as read-write.
 > - Make sure you have access to recovery mode (TWRP/ADB) before installing this module, just in case something goes wrong.
 <hr/>